lmcsu/three-meshline/README.md

 [Three.js](http://threejs.org), allowing line thicknesses of any size (`THREE.Line` is limited to 1 pixel width), and other features.

+# Why did I fork it?

+- Fixed color issues with recent Three.js versions
+- Fixed TypeScript issues and improved TypeScript support
+- Switched to modern Vite-based build

+# Why not just use the "meshline" package?

+- It's not a true replacement for the original packages
+- It has breaking changes, unstable behavior, and incompatibilities

 # How to use

 - Include script